JiaJun8899/Recession-Predictor-Project/README.md

 ********************************************************************
 Further improvements:
 -------------------------------------------------------------------
-1. The function `addrect()` can be more dynamic such that be shown properly in the filter data.
+1. The graphs can be displayed nicer in the html
-2. Using more modules
+2. Using more datasets to enhance our machine learning
 ********************************************************************
 File directory:
 --------------------------------------------------------------------